trubavuong/react-hook-use-async/README.md

   // any[], default: []
   //
   // This array is used to create task.
-If it's changed, old task will
+If it changes, the old task will
-  // be canceled and new task will be created.
+  // be canceled and a new task will be created.
 If your inputs shape
-  // seems not to be changed but new task still be created infinitely,
+  // seems unchange but a new task still be created infinitely, the reason
-  // the reason is because React uses `Object.is()` comparison algorithm,
+  // is because React uses `Object.is()` comparison algorithm, shallow
-  // shallow comparison.
-In short, inputs must be an array of primitives,
+  // comparison.
+In short, inputs must be an array of primitives, else
-  // else you should memoize non-primitive values for yourself.
+  // you should memoize non-primitive values for yourself.
   //
   // Other note: size MUST BE consistent between renders! inputs,